oracle/oci-python-sdk/docs/installation.rst

 SSL/TLS or Certificate Issues
 -----------------------------

-When trying to use the SDK, if you get an exception related to SSL/TLS or certificates/certificate validation, see the command for installing requests in `Note for SDK Users`_.
+When trying to use the SDK, if you get an exception related to SSL/TLS or certificates/certificate validation, see the command for installing requests[security] in `Verify OpenSSL Version`_.

 .. _Adding Users: https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/addingusers.htm